tobiasla78/filament-simple-pages/README.md

 ```

 ## Upgrading from 0.x.x to 1.x.x
-- backup your filament_simple_pages table in your database if you don't want to lose data
+- backup your `filament_simple_pages` table in your database if you don't want to lose data
-- delete the filament_simple_pages table in your database
+- delete the `filament_simple_pages` table in your database
-- delete create_filament-simple-pages_table.php in database/migrations
+- delete `create_filament-simple-pages_table.php` in `database/migrations`
-- delete add_image_to_filament-simple-pages_table.php in database/migrations
+- delete `add_image_to_filament-simple-pages_table.php` in `database/migrations`
-- upgrade the package version in composer.json to "tobiasla78/filament-simple-pages": "^1.0"
+- upgrade the package version in composer.json to `"tobiasla78/filament-simple-pages": "^1.0"`
-- run composer update
+- delete published files from vendor if you had any
 - follow the Installation & Usage intructions in this README

 ## Support